QubesOS/qubes-doc/common-tasks/block-devices.md

 where `xvdi2` needs to be replaced with the partition you want to mount.
 This will make your drive content accessible under `~/mnt`.

-Beware that when you attach a whole block device, partitions can be identified by their trailing integer (i.e. `/dev/xvdi2` for the second partition, `/dev/xvdi` for the whole device), whereas if you attach a single parition, the partition has *no trailing integer*. <!--TODO: really?
-Didn't have a drive to test this quickly.-->
+Beware that when you attach a whole block device, partitions can be identified by their trailing integer (i.e. `/dev/xvdi2` for the second partition, `/dev/xvdi` for the whole device), whereas if you attach a single parition, the partition has *no trailing integer*.

 If several different block-devices are attached to a single VM, the last letter of the device node name is advanced through the alphabet, so after `xvdi` the next device will be named `xvdj`, the next `xvdk`, and so on.

-To specify this device node name, you can pass `--option frontend-dev=[custom-node-name]` to `qvm-block attach`.
+To specify this device node name, you need to use the command line tool and its [`frontend-dev`-option][frontend-dev].

 #Command Line Tool Guide
 The command-line tool you may use to mount whole USB drives or their partitions is `qvm-block`, a shortcut for `qvm-device block`.